AP College Basketball Coach of the Year

-The Associated Press College Basketball Coach of the Year award was established in 1967 to recognize the best men's college basketball coach of the year, as voted upon by the Associated Press (AP).
+The AP College Basketball Coach of the Year award was established in 1967 to recognize the best men's college basketball coach of the year, as voted upon by the Associated Press (AP).
 A parallel award for women's coaches was added in 1995.
 The 2011 women's award, shared by three coaches, was notable as the first shared AP award in any college sport.
+The men's award saw its first tie in 2025.

 John Wooden of UCLA and Bob Knight of Indiana have won the most awards on the men's side with five and three, respectively.
-Among active men's coaches only Tony Bennett of Virginia (and Washington State) and Bill Self of Kansas have won the award more than once; both of them winning the award twice and at both programs they have coached.
-Geno Auriemma of Connecticut has by far the most awards, with nine on the women's side, followed by Muffet McGraw of Notre Dame with four.
+As of 2025, two active men's coaches have won the award twice each: Bill Self at Kansas, and Kelvin Sampson, first at Oklahoma and then at Houston.
+Geno Auriemma of UConn has by far the most awards, with nine on the women's side, followed by Muffet McGraw of Notre Dame with four.
 Tom and Keno Davis are the only father-and-son duo to win the award.